Bronze Age Standing Stones

 seems to be very little information available about this pair of standing

-They stand on a small plateau or saddle of level ground between a pair of low hills and with views to the south over the bay of Porth Dafarch but it is to the northwest where the eye is really drawn.
-Just over 2km away the rocky dome of Holyhead Mountain dominates the skyline and although the stones are not aligned on this outcrop the view of the mountain may well have been important in the location of the stones.
+They stand on a small plateau or saddle of level ground between a pair of low hills with views to the south over the bay of Porth Dafarch but it is to the northwest where the eye is really drawn.
+Just over 2km away the rocky dome of Holyhead Mountain dominates the skyline and although the stones are not aligned on the outcrop, instead forming a southwest to northeast line along their long axes, the view of the mountain may well have been important in the location of the stones.

 This telephoto shot illustrates how Holyhead Mountain dominates the surrounding landscape.